Snow Shed Wax Anti Stick Spray Eliminates Snow And Ice Build Up On Your Skis, Skins, And Bindings

 Snow Shed Wax is a water-based, silicone lubricant that comes in a small, portable 4 oz. spray bottle.
 This anti-stick spray consists of a specially formulated milky white fluid that creates an ultra thin hydrophobic layer on your skis and skins.
 By creating a slippery surface, you won’t see any snow and ice bond to your skis, which means you’re not carrying extra weight uphill or downhill.

 A bottle of Snow Shed Wax costs only $14.00 and is available online at SnowShedWax.com or at select outdoor retailers.
 According to Snow Shed inventor, Peter Arlein, a single bottle will work for about 50 applications.
 Grab some and use it regularly.
-It’s a game changer for both backcountry skiers and resort chargers who want better ski performance.
+It’s a must have for both backcountry skiers and resort chargers who want better ski performance.

 Using Snow Shed Wax’s Anti Stick Spray is super simple Apply it from the comfort of your tune room when your skis are clean, warm, and dry.
 Here’s how to use it on your top sheets: